xma711/notebook/software_engineering/agile_software_development/README.md

-automation of xUnit tests, pair programming, test-driven development, design patterns, domain-driven design, code refactoring and other techniques are often used to improve quality and enhanc project agility.
+automation of xUnit tests, pair programming, test-driven development, design patterns, domain-driven design, code refactoring and other techniques are often used to improve quality and enhance project agility.